 Your Zapier integration should be quite nice when first launched—minimal, perhaps, but with the basics covered.
 The app authentication will let users connect to your API, and the triggers and actions should get data to and from your API.

 That’s where versions come in.
 Zapier lets you create multiple versions of your integration to test and build new features without interrupting existing users.
-You can then release the new version to some users, ensure everything is working, and eventually migrate all of your users to the new version—and remove the old, original integration.
+You can then release the new version to some users, ensure everything is working, and eventually migrate all of your users to the new version.
+After that, you can deprecate and remove the old version.

 Manage Integration Versions in Zapier

-Zapier’s visual builder includes a Versions tab in the left sidebar.
-New integrations only include the original
+Zapier’s Platform UI includes a Versions page in the left sidebar.
+New integrations provide a starter

-Click either the version number in the top left of your Zapier visual creator sidebar or the gear icon beside your version in the Versions tab to make changes.
-You can Clone your integration to make a new version based on the features you already added to your integration—then once that version is ready, you can Promote the new version to have new users start using it.
+Click the gear icon beside a version on the Versions page to make changes.
+You can Clone your integration to make a new version based on the features of an existing version.
+Once the new version is ready, you can Promote the new version to have new users start using it.

 Clone Your Integration

-Creating a new version of your Zapier integration is easy as you never need to start over.
-Instead, to make a new version, always start by cloning an existing version.
+When creating a new version of your Zapier integration, you never need to start over.
+Instead, to make a new version, start by cloning an existing version.
 That lets you start with an exact copy of your integration where you can make the changes and additions you need.

-To make a Clone, click the version button in the top left of the Zapier visual creator sidebar or the gear icon in the Versions tab, and select Clone.
+To clone a version, click the gear icon in the Versions page, and select Clone.
 In the dialog, select the version to clone from (usually the most recent version, unless you want to roll back recent changes).
 Then choose what type of version you want to create: